fieldtrip/website/workshop/natmeg2014/dipolefitting.md

     save mri_realigned1 mri_realigned1

 It is difficult to precisely determine the position of the pre auricular points.
-One solution therefore is to use markers that are visible in the MRI, which is the [strategy we commonly emply at the Donders Institute](/faq/how_can_i_convert_an_anatomical_mri_from_dicom_into_ctf_format).
+One solution therefore is to use markers that are visible in the MRI, which is the [strategy we commonly employ at the Donders Institute](/faq/how_can_i_convert_an_anatomical_mri_from_dicom_into_ctf_format).
 The alternative, which is often used at 4D/BTi and Neuromag sites, is to record the shape of the head using a Polhemus electromagnetic tracker.
 The Polhemus head shape and the skin surface that is extracted from the MRI are subsequently coregistered.

     cfg = [];
     cfg.method = 'headshape';